 More Die of Heartbreak (1987) comes in the middle of Saul Bellow’s mature period as a novelist.
-He had won the Nobel Prize in the previous decade, and obviously felt confident as the chronicler of modern American society.
+He had won the Nobel Prize for Literature in the previous decade, and obviously felt confident as the chronicler of modern American society.
 However, he continued to keep alive the folk memories of his heritage as the son of Jewish immigrants and his connections with European society from which his grandparents had emigrated.

 The novel features many of his characteristic tropes and character types – corrupt lawyers, businessmen, and politicians; the violence of modern urban centres; rapacious females; and the dominance of the metropolitan city in contemporary American life.